ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 __Overview:__
 Statistical analysis of experimental dropout experiments results (first experiment).
-To test guild-based predicted competitive interactions, we experimentally dropped out individual members from the SynCom and evaluated the effect on metagenomics relative abundance of the remaining 15 members.
+To test predicted competitive interactions, we experimentally dropped out individual members from the SynCom and evaluated the effect on metagenomics relative abundance of the remaining 15 members.

-This script produces manuscript Figure 2e (subset) and Supp.
-Fig. S6.
+This script produces manuscript Figure 3b.

 ***